smanocchio/BitcoinNodeMonitor/docs/CONFIG.md

 | `USE_EXTERNAL_INFLUX` | `0` | Set to `1` to skip starting the bundled InfluxDB service. |

 The bootstrap script writes the active token to `/var/lib/influxdb2/.influxdbv2/token`.
-The collector reads the file when `INFLUX_TOKEN` is empty.
+The collector reads the file when `INFLUX_TOKEN` is empty, so the `influx-data` volume must stay mounted (read-only) on the collector service as shown in `docker-compose.yml`.

 ## Grafana Options